 It is best to avoid money changers.
 They charge extra for the change.
 It is advisable to withdraw money in euros directly from ATMs.
 Banks do not usually exchange currency unless you are a customer.

 Traveling alone has its advantages.
 It's easier to meet new people.
 It can also be easier to get a table in a restaurant.
-Many solo woman travelers might wonder is Sicily safe to travel for them also.
+Some solo woman travelers might wonder is Sicily safe to travel for them also.

 In a nutshell, traveling alone in Sicily is no riskier for a woman than anywhere else.
 It is, in fact, even less risky.